Community-Cleanup/Co-Cleanup-Docs/README.md

 ### Figma

 Our team used Figma to create our wireframes, allowing us to easily collaborate and share ideas.
-Our Figma wireframe project can be viewed at the below link.
-The different revisions of our wireframes can be viewed on the different pages of the project.
+Our Figma wireframe project can be viewed at the below link. **Following Agile principles, we adjusted our wireframes as we gained feedback through the development process and user testing.** The different revisions of our wireframes can be viewed on the different pages of the Figma project.

 [Figma Wireframes](https://www.figma.com/file/7jp9yPtxe7STeHsvZgwpen/Community-Cleanup-Wireframes?node-id=20%3A716&t=DgzonqlR0Dj8Op92-1)